This page explains:

 Gombrich argues that both art and nature are “needs of the mind” (qtd. in Norrington 22).

 Nakayama et al. explain that the writing style of structured abstracts began in medical research journals in the 1980s (ctd. in Hartley 31).

 Dictionaries / Encyclopaedias

-No page number required in in-text citations because entries are alphabetised in encyclopedias and dictionaries.
+No page number required in in-text citations because entries are alphabetised in encyclopaedias and dictionaries.
 In the works cited list, the source will be alphabetised under the term that you consulted.